reacherhq/check-if-email-exists/README.md

 ## ✅ What Does This Tool Check?

+The main feature this tool checks is deliverability:

+✔️ **Deliverability.** Is mailbox for the email address deliverable?

+It also checks the following properties of an email address:

 ✔️ **Syntax validation.** Is the address syntactically valid?

 ✔️ **DNS records validation.** Does the domain of the email address have valid MX DNS records?